What Is a Sale-Leaseback?

 Key Conditions for a Purchaser

-For both buyers and sellers, a sale-leaseback transaction presents unique opportunities, as well as possible complications.
-In an ideal scenario, though, it creates liquidity and fosters flexibility for business owners, while enabling them to focus on their core mission.
-Simultaneously, it provides property owners with a new asset that features an existing rental income stream and a long-term dedicated tenant.
+In an ideal scenario, a sale-leaseback creates liquidity and fosters flexibility for business owners, while enabling them to focus on their core mission.
+At the same time, it provides property owners with a stable rental income stream and a long-term tenant in place.